curl/curl/docs/BUG-BOUNTY.md

 ## How are reward amounts determined

- The curl security team first gives the vulnerability a score, as mentioned above, and based on that level the team may increase or decrease the bounty amount from the general template depending on the specifics of the individual case.
+ The curl security team first gives the vulnerability a score, as mentioned above, and based on that level the sponsor sets the bounty amount depending on the specifics of the individual case.

- The curl security team will be the sole arbiter of the bounty amount.
+ The bounty fund sponsor is the arbiter of the bounty amount.

 ## What happens if the bounty fund is drained